WrestleMania 31: Undercard matches

 At Fastlane, Rusev defeated John Cena to retain the United States Championship after hitting Cena with a low blow (while the referee was distracted with Lana) and making him pass out to the Accolade submission hold.
 In the following weeks, Cena challenged Rusev to a rematch, which Rusev declined.
 On the March 2 episode of Raw, Stephanie McMahon decreed that Cena would not compete at WrestleMania unless Rusev agreed to a match.
 On the March 9 episode of Raw, after Rusev defeated Curtis Axel, Rusev made several insulting remarks towards the US, drawing the ire of Cena.
 Following the insults, Cena went into the ring and placed Rusev in the STF submission hold until Rusev passed out.
 Cena then picked up a bottle of water, used it to revive Rusev and then placed him into the STF again.
 Although Rusev submitted, Cena refused to break the hold until Lana granted Cena a title rematch at WrestleMania on Rusev's behalf.

 At Fastlane, Bray Wyatt challenged The Undertaker to a match at WrestleMania after sending messages to the Undertaker weeks prior.
 On the March 9 episode of Raw, The Undertaker accepted Wyatt's challenge to a match at the event.

 On the October 20 episode of Raw, The Authority members Randy Orton, Kane, and Seth Rollins defeated Cena and Ambrose in a 3-on-2 handicap street fight.
-Immediately after the match, Rollins Curb Stomped Orton after dissension between the two.
-On the October 27 episode of Raw, Orton RKO'd Rollins, thus directly defying The Authority's orders.
+Immediately after the match, Rollins performed a Curb Stomp on Orton after dissension between the two.
+On the October 27 episode of Raw, Orton performed an RKO on Rollins, thus directly defying The Authority's orders.
 On the November 3 episode of Raw, after increasing frustration, Orton attacked Rollins during his Intercontinental Championship match against Ziggler.
 Orton then demanded a match with Rollins to settle their dispute, which Triple H granted in order to keep Orton on The Authority's side.
 Rollins won the match, and Orton then attacked the Authority before Rollins Curb Stomped him, causing a (kayfabe) injury which forced Orton to miss several months of competition.
 At Fastlane, Orton returned to WWE and attacked The Authority.
 Over the next weeks, Orton teased a renewed alliance with The Authority, before attacking Rollins after a handicap match against Reigns.
 On the March 12 episode of SmackDown, Orton challenged Rollins to a match at WrestleMania.
 On the March 16 episode of Raw, Rollins accepted the challenge.

-At Fastlane, Tyson Kidd and Cesaro defeated The Usos to win the WWE Tag Team Championship.
-On March 23, the new champions were scheduled to defend their titles against Los Matadores, The New Day and The Usos in a fatal four-way tag team match on the WrestleMania 31 Kickoff pre-show.
+At Fastlane, Tyson Kidd and Cesaro (with Natalya) defeated The Usos (Jey Uso and Jimmy Uso) (with Naomi) to win the WWE Tag Team Championship.
+On March 23, the new champions were scheduled to defend their titles against Los Matadores (Diego and Fernando) (with El Torito), The New Day (Kofi Kingston and Big E) (with Xavier Woods), and The Usos in a fatal four-way tag team match on the WrestleMania 31 Kickoff pre-show.